SolaceTraining/public_training/ADMIN101/README.md

 If you use Mac/UNIX based OS then you will already have Curl install on your system.

-Check by running `curl --verion` on your Terminal window.
+Check by running `curl --version` on your Terminal window.

 If you use a Windows based OS, then you can download Curl from here: (https://curl.haxx.se/dlwiz/)